Last Updated on 14 January 2026 by Cycloscope

 solid and versatile

 Blackburn offers something unique in its Outpost top tube bag design.
 They let you have a stronger fastening on the stem and tubes of your bike with the use of bolts.
-Plus they went the extra mile of considering the likely things you will store in their bag and segmented the bag accordingly.
+Plus, they went the extra mile by considering the most likely things you will store in their bag and segmenting the bag accordingly.

 They consider what’s put in each of their bags and tailor the compartments to ensure a place for every piece.

-You get a divider to split the interior compartment into two sections, and its big room accommodates a phone, wallet, keys, and a couple of snacks.
+You get a divider to split the interior compartment into two sections, and it’s a big room that accommodates a phone, wallet, keys, and a couple of snacks.
 It also comprised a mesh compartment on the top and two small pockets on either side – one zip and one uses an elastic band.

 #2 – Topeak Fuel Tank with Charging Cable Hole